landlab/landlab/docs/dev_guide.rst

   > cd landlab
   > git remote add upstream git://github.com/landlab/landlab.git

+You can also clone your fork in the GUI directly through the website; navigate to the page for your fork on the web (UserName/landlab) and hit the "Clone in Desktop" button on the right hand side of the page.
+Make sure you have the GUI installed and set up on your machine before you try this for the most pain-free results.

 .. _developer-install:

 Installing Landlab in developer mode
 ------------------------------------

-Now that you have a working copy of Landlab on you computer, you need to install it.
+Now that you have a working copy of the Landlab code on you computer, you need to install it.
 To install Landlab in developer mode run the following command from the root Landlab folder (it will be landlab with a small *l* and will contain `setup.py`)::